BattModels/ArtemisUsers/about/user_software.md

       modules:
       - cuda/12.8.1

-  # Versions of cuDNN provided by ARCH
+  # Versions of cuDNN provided by ARC
   # Again, could install but a) space and b) getting the actual files is tricky (install is easy)
   # Note: This should be updated as new versions of cuDNN are installed
   cudnn: